GoodManWEN/cx_Oracle_async/docs/temporary_document_of_AQ.md

             assert list(map(queue.unpack , ret)) == list(map(str , range(10)))

             # The second way , you can call deqMany as a asynchronous generator.
-            # This is a self implemented method which yield a single queue.deqOne
+            # This is a self implemented method which yield queue.deqMany() with
+            # queue.deqOptions = DEQ_NO_WAIT until it reaches the message limit or
-            # each time.
-The benifits is you will get immediate response.
+            # there's nothing in the queue.
+The benifits is you will get immediate
+            # response.

             await queue.enqMany(queue.pack(m) for m in map(str , range(10)))
             await conn.commit()